Balboa Pier

 The Balboa Pier was constructed in 1906 as a sister project of the Balboa Pavilion.
 The Newport Bay investment Company wanted to attract lot buyers to an undeveloped spit of sandy land now called the Balboa Peninsula.
 In order to do so, they built both the Balboa Pavilion and the Balboa Pier.
 These two structures were built to coincide with the opening of the southern terminus of the Pacific Electric Railway Red Car line from Long Beach to the Balboa Peninsula.
 The plan worked; multitudes of beachgoers flocked to Balboa, and many purchased lots.

 The pier is a popular fishing spot.
-The fish caught from the pier consist mostly of mackerel and flounder.
+The fish caught from the pier consist mostly of mackerel and halibut.
 The pilings are home to a large population of starfish that feed on the large colonies of mussels growing there.
 Fishermen catching starfish by mistake are a relatively common sight.

 In the 1980s, the first of Orange County's Ruby's Diner restaurants opened on the pier.
 The 1940s nostalgia-themed restaurant has since become an Orange County landmark.